sakthi7081/maintainer-repo/README.md

 ## Purpose

-This application is used to get the response from the bitbucket API and save the response as a JSON file.
+This application is used to get the file data ffrom the BitBucket using the BitBucket API and compare for the data with the existing data in the github repository.
+If any changes occur in the data, new data is pushed to the github repository using the Github API.